shanehoey/worddoc/docs/_docs/new-wordinstance.md

 ---
 title: "new-wordinstance"
-excerpt: "The new-wordinstance function starts a new instance of MS Word."
+excerpt: "The New-WordInstance function starts a new instance of MS Word."
 category: "help"
 ---

-# new-WordInstance
+# New-WordInstance
 **Module** WordDoc

 ## SYNOPSIS
-The new-wordinstance function starts a new instance of MS Word.
+The New-WordInstance function starts a new instance of MS Word.

 ## DESCRIPTION
-The new-wordinstance function starts a new instance of MS Word.
+The New-WordInstance function starts a new instance of MS Word.

 ## SYNTAX

 ```
-new-WordInstance [-WordInstanceObject] [[-Visable] <Boolean>] [<CommonParameters>]
+New-WordInstance [-returnobject] [[-Visable] <Boolean>] [<CommonParameters>]
 ```